i0brendan0/pokecrystal2/README.md

 * Updated Pokemons' stats to the latest Gen.
 * Pokemon Trainers which have been given shiny Pokemon have edited parties.
 * The chances to have a wild Pokemon with a held item has been increased to 24% and 6%.
+* The Unown that you can catch from each puzzle have been changed

 List of minor things left to do
 * Add more Egg moves.